 - Fry the onion rings in the same pan until slightly browned.

-- If you are making all 4 Flammkuchen but baking only one at a time, don’t add the topping to all of them at once.
-One by one works better as the topping doesn’t melt into the dough that way.
+- If you are making all 4 (or 8 small) Flammkuchen but baking only one, two (or a few) at a time, don't add the topping to all of them at once.
+One by one works better as the topping doesn't melt into the dough that way.

 - Evenly and generously spread the cream mixture onto the dough (you want a really thick coating in order for the finished product not to be too dry), leave a small border around the edge (this will turn golden-brown and crispy).